 New counterparties or changes to existing counterparty, country and regional limits are approved by the Board following due diligence by management.
-Adherence to these limits are monitored daily.
+Adherence to these limits are monitored daily through daily reporting.

 Information on the credit quality of financial assets held by Treasury is shown in the tables below: